ethhub-io/ethhub/docs/other/ethereum-2.0-ama.md

-title: Ethereum 2.0 Researches Reddit AMA
+title: Ethereum 2.0 Researches Reddit AMA - EthHub
 description: All questions and answers from the Ethereum 2.0 researchers AMA done on Reddit.

 # Ethereum 2.0 Reddit AMA